itali43/terminalAlert/README.md

 ## 3. DONE!
 How to use:

 So, in practice you just have to add ``` ; hi ``` to the end of your command.
-Note "hi" is the alert I chose, you can use something different if you'd like.
+Note "hi" is the alias I chose, you can use something different if you'd like.

 ```pod update; hi```